 Functional medicine is also sometimes known as integrative medicine or holistic medicine because it looks as the person as a whole.
 Doctors take a range of factors into account – including the patient’s genetics, lifestyle, and environment – to get to the bottom of their health issues.
 This approach doesn’t focus on treating and alleviating symptoms, but restoring overall health and well-being.

-Tri-Cities Functional Medicine is a leading functional medicine clinic located in Johnson City, Tennessee.
+Tri-Cities Functional Medicine is a leading functional medicine clinic based in Johnson City, Tennessee.
 Our practice was founded in 2016 with the aim of bringing back doctor/patient relationships grounded in compassionate and personalized care.
 We want you to understand what functional medicine offers and how it can help you get your life back, so we’re going to talk you through the process and answer some frequently asked questions.

 Already know functional medicine is for you?
 Schedule a free discovery call.